dormirj/synth1/README.md

 the current signal chain is:

 audio input & buffer player --> granular compression and degradation --> looper & mixer --> out

+on my TODO list the next stop is to add different modes to the granulation control: choice between granular compressor, pitchshifter, reverberator and random sampler?